 The material that is used to fabricate the two precision components of a single PVS was found to have a significant impact on the result of the test.
-3D printed plastic yields less precise parts as compared to its machined SS counterpart.
+The PVS with the internal 3D-printed plastic component yields less precise parts as compared to its machined SS counterpart.
 SS is a much stronger material that can be machined to tight tolerances making it a more advantageous material to use for the PVS's precision components.
-The PVS with the 3D printed plastic component has been removed from all further testing and workcell implementations.
+The PVS with the 3D-printed plastic component has been removed from all further testing and workcell implementations.
 All PVS' in operation contain precision components made out of machined SS.